IFE-FOU/ads_scientificdiscussion/README.md

-Link to the website: https://tranchau989.github.io/ads_scientificdiscussion/ ** the website will be moved to IFE gitlab in the future.
+Link to the website: https://ife-fou.github.io/ads_scientificdiscussion/ ** the website is stored within IFE-FOU github repository.